hayzudev/Site-mapper/README.md

 # WEBSITE MAPPER

-## Introduction
+## About

-> You can see folders, style sheet files images and others...
+> Simple and lightweight website mapper made in python.

-## Libraries
+## Dependencies

 > BeautifulSoup, urlib2, ssl, requests

-## Installation
+## How to use

-> python mapper.py after insert url, example http://google.com
+> python Mapper.py www.example.com output.txt